pavel-mironchik/fastai/README.md

 # ⚡️ Fast AI 🤖

 Fast AI is a blazing-fast AI coding framework for solo developers and small teams.
-It shines on small-to-medium projects because it enforces a simple three-step rhythm—**brief → plan → execute**—that keeps quality high without wasting time.
+It shines on small-to-medium projects because it enforces a simple three-step rhythm **brief → plan → execute** that keeps quality high without wasting time.

 ## Why Fast AI?